Dmitriy-Ponomarenko/meta-algoritmic-programming-theory/README.md

 - Pathfinding in games and simulations

 Choosing the optimal traversal strategy beforehand is often impossible.
-SRA introduces **meta-algorithmic programming**, where the algorithm adapts itself dynamically to the problem.
+SRA introduces **meta-algorithmic programming**, where the algorithm dynamically adapts to the problem, and is the first study to explore this new programming approach.

 ## Features